Fresno State vs. Nevada NCAA Football Odds, Plays and Insights | October 23, 2021

 Nevada Stats and Trends

-- Nevada has played six games, with four wins against the spread.

-- The Wolf Pack have always covered the spread this year when underdogs by 3 points or more.
+- The Wolf Pack have been underdogs by 3.5 points or more two times this year and have covered the spread every time.

-- Nevada's games this year have hit the over four times in six opportunities (66.7%).
+- Nevada's games this year have hit the over on four of six set point totals (66.7%).

-- When Nevada puts up more than 19.3 points, it is 4-1 against the spread and 5-0 overall.
+- Nevada is 4-1 against the spread and 5-0 overall when the team scores more than 19.3 points.

-- When Nevada piles up more than 312.3 yards, the team is 4-2 against the spread and 5-1 overall.
+- Nevada is 4-2 against the spread and 5-1 overall when the team amasses over 312.3 yards.

-- The Wolf Pack have three giveaways this season, while the Bulldogs have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.